jrenaud90/TidalPy/Documentation/utilities_x/constants.md

 **Set at initialization, from SciPy.** The gravitational constant, the astronomical unit, the Stefan-Boltzmann constant, the molar gas constant, and the Boltzmann constant are read from `scipy.constants` each time TidalPy initializes.
 The Julian year comes from the same place.
 This is deliberate: a physical constant should have one authoritative source, and duplicating CODATA values into a header is how packages end up disagreeing with each other in the sixth digit.

-**Set from configuration.** The numerical guards are read from the configuration file: the minimum and maximum tidal frequency, the minimum spin-orbit frequency difference, the minimum viscosity and modulus, and the minimum layer thickness.
+**Set from configuration.** The numerical guards are read from the configuration file: the minimum and maximum tidal frequency, the minimum spin-orbit frequency difference, the minimum viscosity and modulus, the minimum layer thickness, and the shared numerical floor.
 These are not physics.
 They are the thresholds below which a quantity is treated as zero or a mode is dropped, and their right values depend on the problem, so they are exposed rather than hard-coded.

+The numerical floor is the one of these that is not a physical threshold.
+It is the smallest magnitude a denominator may take before a guard substitutes it, and `rheology_x`, `cooling_x`, and `radiogenics_x` all read it: a zero forcing frequency, a zero layer thickness, and a zero half life each reach a division that would otherwise produce infinity.
+Its default, `1e-100`, sits far below any physical value, so in practice it only ever replaces a true zero.
+Raising it is a debugging tool rather than a modeling choice.

 ## Updating them